notionsandnotes/notionsandnotes.org/markdown/tech/webdev/pelicanblog.md

 be doable without disturbing the content files.
 <!-- PELICAN_END_SUMMARY -->

-The architectural issue with wordpress etc. here is that they counfound the production and development environments.
+The architectural issue with wordpress etc. here is that they confound the production and development environments.
 These should ideally be separate for a neat workflow.
 Instead, the content writer is forced into undesired technical paraphernalia.